2007–08 in English football: National team

-England played their first international match on a synthetic pitch against Russia.
-England lost the game 2–1 leaving qualification for UEFA Euro 2008 out of their hands.
-England failed to qualify for Euro 2008 after losing 3–2 to Croatia on 21 November 2007.
+England played their first international match on a synthetic pitch against Russia and lost the game 2–1, leaving qualification for UEFA Euro 2008 out of their hands.
+On 21 November 2007, they lost 3–2 to Croatia, and consequently failed to qualify for Euro 2008 following Russia's 1–0 win over Andorra.
 As a result, England manager Steve McClaren was sacked the following day.
 Fabio Capello was confirmed as the new England manager on 14 December 2007.
 Capello was unveiled by the FA on 17 December 2007, and took up his new role on 7 January 2008.

 Friendly matches

 The home team is listed on the left; the visiting one on the right.